-- Wish to explore their own creativity and imagination - Wish to build up skills when creating artworks by exploring and refining a range of media - Wish to explore artists from both contemporary and historical contexts by attending excursions to art galleries and reading and analysing art works - Wish to work in a creative field after they leave school - Need to compile a Folio for entry into Art or Design courses at a tertiary level - Find exploring Art a personally enriching experience and have demonstrated some ability in this area
+- Wish to explore their own creativity and imagination - Wish to build skills when creating artworks by exploring and refining a range of media - Wish to develop their own creative practice - Want to undertake 'experiential learning' learning by experiencing - Want to undertake 'inquiry learning', an active process of exploration and experimentation where the end result is not known. - Students who want to undertake 'project based learning', beginning with a challenging question or problem and engaging in problem solving, decision making and reflection. - Wish to explore artists from both contemporary and historical contexts by attending excursions to art galleries and reading and analysing art works - Wish to work in a creative field after they leave school - Need to compile a Folio for entry into Art or Design courses at a tertiary level - Find exploring Art a personally enriching experience and have demonstrated some ability in this area

-UNIT 1: Artworks and Meaning
+UNIT 1: Interpreting artworks and exploring the Creative Practice